EkoLabs/react-native-background-downloader/README.md

 The real challenge using this method is making sure the app's UI if always up-to-date with the downloads that are happening in another process because your app might startup from scratch while the downloads are still running.

-`react-native-background-download` gives you an easy API to both downloading large files and re-attaching to those downloads once your app launches again.
+`react-native-background-downloader` gives you an easy API to both downloading large files and re-attaching to those downloads once your app launches again.

 ## ToC